spencer78610/sa-ej-vue-ajax/README.md

 ```

 This will start a development server, and you can view the portfolio website by opening your browser and navigating to `http://localhost:8080` (or another port if 8080 is in use).

+You can also use the application WAMP or MAMP (for windows and mac respectively) to create a local server on your system.

 ## Contributing